shinydevseries/shinydevseries_site/content/post/2021-07-16-episode-22-csievert.md

 ---
-title: 'Episode 22: Carson Sievert'
+title: 'Episode 22: A fresh coat of Shiny theming with Carson Sievert'
 authors: ['csievert', 'admin', 'ckephart']
 date: '2021-07-16'
 slug: episode-22-csievert
 aliases: /ep22
 youtube: 'xTafvYX3zmE'
-summary: 'How the new Shiny App Stories came to life with Nick Strayer'
+summary: 'Going behind the new Shiny theming toolchain with RStudio software engineer Carson Sievert!'
-description: "In episode 21 of the Shiny Developer Series, I have the pleasure of welcoming back the newest member of the Shiny team, Nick Strayer!
-We discuss the road Nick traveled to join RStudio full time, as well as the motivation behind the terrific Shiny App Stories, complete with a hands-on demonstration of new features in Shiny 1.6 such as `bindCache` and dynamic theming in the fun explore your weather application.
-All of that plus Nick\'s perspectives on the growing Shiny ecosystem and creating powerful data visualizations make this a must-see episode!"
+description: "Earlier this year at RStudio Global, a lot of excitement among the Shiny enthusiasts centered on the brand new bslib and thematic packages for radically changing the style of typical Shiny app user interfaces.
+I am thrilled to get the inside story on this amazing development with the brilliant author, RStudio software engineer Carson Sievert!
+In this episode you will hear Carson\'s recommendations on getting started with bslib for both Shiny applications and even R-Markdown documents, why SASS (no, not that one) rules empower a Shiny developer to make sweeping changes in CSS, as well as the major milestone release of shinymeta, a package that directly addresses a huge need for traceable and reproducible analyses from Shiny apps in many industries such as life sciences.
+I hope you enjoy this episode and don\'t forget to subscribe to our channel so you can be first to know when future episodes are available!"
 categories:
   - episode
 tags: []